 - Preventing youth hate crimes and identity-based bullying

 - Restorative justice

 TTA Help Desk

-OJJDP's NTTAC provides an interactive Help Desk for professionals and other stakeholders who are interested in juvenile justice and child victimization prevention issues.
-Help Desk staff locate resources, assist with access to trainings (e.g. webinars,) make referrals, and provide other services to meet requesters' needs.
-The Help Desk is accessible by phone and e-mail.
+OJJDP's NTTAC provides an interactive Help Desk for professionals and other key constituents who are interested in juvenile justice and child victimization prevention issues.
+Help Desk staff locate resources, assist with access to trainings (e.g., webinars), make referrals, and provide other services to meet requestors' needs.

 Resources for TTA Providers

 Training and Technical Assistance Standards - Revised March 2019